 Boss ODB-3 Bass Overdrive

-In terms of actual sound, the overdrive pedal is equivalent to imitating the sound of you turning up your valve amp all the way beyond its safe limit and drives your valves to the point of distortion.
-In other words, overdrive is what happens when you play a cranked tube amp and provides a soft clipping sound.
+In terms of actual sound, the overdrive pedal is equivalent to imitating the sound of you turning up your valve amp all the way beyond its safe limit and driving your valves to the point of distortion.
+In other words, overdrive is what happens when you play a cranked tube amp and provides a soft-clipping sound.
 It serves the purpose of creating a smooth dynamic sound rather than a heavy one.

-In this article, we will focus on helping your find the best bass overdrive pedal for your needs.
-Bass overdrive pedals are a bit different from guitar overdrive pedals in that the circuitry inside is designed to handle low end frequencies much better.
+In this article, we will focus on helping you find the best bass overdrive pedal for your needs.
+Bass overdrive pedals are a bit different from guitar overdrive pedals in that the circuitry inside is designed to handle low-end frequencies much better.
 Sure you can plug in a bass guitar into a guitar overdrive pedal, but you lose out on some of the low end.

 Additionally, you need to know that to get the most out of your bass overdrive pedal, you should connect it to a valve amplifier or tube amp.
 This is because bass overdrive pedals are usually wired to make your tubes work harder even at lower volumes.

 With the wide variety of choices out there, it is incredibly difficult to pick out the best bass overdrive pedal for your setup.
 You likely will find a few things you like about one pedal and a few things you like about another one.
 We highly encourage you to listen to audio samples online before you buy.
 Also, pay attention to the brand name and build quality, as these are quite important to the overall durability and sound.
 Most bass overdrive pedals will also have their unique set of features, so be on the lookout for what features matter the most to you.

 - MXR M89 Bass Overdrive